jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-11/part-3b-d2a.md

 ## Reason 2: America itself is a new market for its own silver.

-165 The advances of its agriculture, industry, and population are much more rapid than those of the most thriving European countries.
+{{< s v="165" >}} The advances of its agriculture, industry, and population are much more rapid than those of the most thriving European countries.
 Its demand must increase much more rapidly.

 The English colonies are a new market which requires a continual increase in silver supply for plate and coin, which it never needed before.
 Most of the Spanish and Portuguese colonies are new markets.